DhyanMPatel/Js-Vnnovate/Node js/intro.md

     - **V8 Engine**: The `same engine used by Google Chrome` to run JavaScript in browsers, making Node.js fast and efficient.
     - **Server-Side**: Unlike traditional JavaScript (which runs in browsers to manipulate web pages), Node.js handles server tasks like `file operations`, `database interactions`, and `HTTP requests`.

+## What Server can do?
+Bellow are Task that Server only can do not browser
+1. `Database` : Can CRUD operation with data in Database.
+2. `Authentication` : Can Authenticate User.
+3. `Input Validation` : User enter Correct Inputs (email, password, etc).
+4. `Business Logic` : That user should not see, that take too much time to run in browser.

 ## Why Node.js?

 - Node.js is popular for backend development due to its unique features: